 The facts are these…

-Saint Lucy was a Christian martyr who lived in Syracuse, Italy, at the turn of the 3rd and 4th centuries.
+Saint Lucy was a Christian martyr who lived in Syracuse, Italy, at the turn of the 3rd century.
 Her tomb was found in 1894 in the catacombs of San Giovanni in Syracuse.
 The tomb inscription and a fresco in the crypt of S. Marziano testify that people worshiped her.

 There are two legends about Saint Lucy.
 According to the first legend, Saint Lucy was a child from a respectable and wealthy family.
 When she was a child, she vowed to be a virgin.
 After her father died when she was 5, her mother wanted to arrange a marriage for her in Syracuse.

 Lucy’s mother fell ill, so the two of them went on a pilgrimage to Catania, Sicily.
 When they arrived, they visited the tomb of Saint Agatha (Sveta Agata, Agatha of Sicily), a patron saint of Catania, to pray.

 When Lucy and her mother returned to Syracuse, Lucy canceled the arranged marriage.
 Her mother supported her in establishing an institution for the sick and poor where Lucy and her friends collected food.
 To have free hands to carry the food, she put a wreath of candles on her head to see the path as she passed.

 Suddenly, no one could move Lucy from that spot.
 They tried to move her with the help of a bullock cart, a thousand people, a wizard, by surrounding her with a bonfire and hot oil, but without any help.